ashimov/ashimov.github.io/index.md

 <br />

-*"You don’t understand anything until you learn it more than one way."
-Marvin Minsky*
+*You don’t understand anything until you learn it more than one way.*
-   \- Niels Bohr
+   \-  Marvin Minsky
 <br />
 <br />